 St. Gregory Catholic School will only support the documented decisions of the courts in matters relating to custody and access.
 Parents must have most recent court documents on file with the school.
 Parental disagreements will be forwarded to the police and diocesan lawyers.
 St. Gregory Catholic School will not take sides in shared custody disputes.
-Although the school and personnel will make reasonable attempts to accommodate shared custody requests, we will not fulfill unreasonable requests (deemed so by school administration), be used as leverage or part of parents disputes.
-St. Gregory Catholic School reserves the right to make decisions that best serve the educational needs of the students while in our care.
+Although the school and personnel will make reasonable attempts to accommodate shared custody requests, we will not fulfill unreasonable requests (deemed so by school administration), provide personal accounts to support custody decisions, be used as leverage or part of parents disputes.
+St. Gregory Catholic School reserves the right to make decisions that best serve the educational needs of the students while in our care..